 }

-Now that we have our first connector and our first request ready, we can make our very first API call.
+Now that we have our first connector and our first request ready to go, we can make our very first outbound API call with Laravel.

 Making API calls using the connector and request